 After it's screwed in, attach the arms to the window and test the crank.
 If it all works well, move on to the next step.

-The next step is putting the board back in to cover the crank.
-Since I cut the nails, and didn't want to risk splitting the board by nailing it again, all I did was take my block (to protect the wood from the window), placed it on the window board and with a hammer tapped the board back into place.
+The next step is putting the board back on to cover the crank.
+Since I cut the nails and didn't want to risk splitting the board by nailing it again, all I did was take my block (to protect the wood from the window), placed it on the window board, and with a hammer, tapped the board back into place.

 Since my board fit so snuggly, it didn't need glue or anything else to hold it in place.
 However, if the board is loose, use glue or very small finishing nails to secure it.

 The last step is to put the faceplate on by snapping it in and then putting the handle on the crank.

 This project took me about 30 minutes and now I have a window that easily opens and closes.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 thatgrrl on January 05, 2018: